-Carson City Public Works Water Division oversees municipal water production, distribution and metering for approximately 56,066 persons (Carson City Consumer Confidence Report, 2013).
+Carson City Public Works Water Division oversees municipal water production, distribution and metering for approximately 58,993 persons (2021 US Census Data).
 Carson City manages both groundwater and surface water resources (Table 1-1, page 5).
-Carson City uses groundwater supplied from a combination of the City's 28 wells and the regional interties with Douglas and Lyon Counties.
-The City also obtains roughly 30 percent of its municipal water from surface water sources: Ash Canyon Creek, North Kings Canyon Creek, the Marlette-Hobart system, and several springs in Kings Canyon.
+Carson City uses groundwater supplied from a combination of the City's 25 wells and the regional interties with Douglas and Lyon Counties.
+The City also obtains roughly 25 percent of its municipal water from surface water sources: Ash Canyon Creek, North Kings Canyon Creek, the Marlette-Hobart system, and several springs in Kings Canyon.

-The customer water demand in the winter is approximately 128 million gallons per month.
-During the winter, the system operates mostly with water supplied from the Quill Surface Water Treatment Plant and one or two wells.
-During peak use in the summer the water demand is over 550 million gallons per month.
-This rise in water demand, as well as the slowing of the runoff from the mountains, increases groundwater use from the City wells and the regional interties during the summertime.
+The customer water demand in the winter is approximately five to six million gallons per day.
+During the winter, the system operates mostly with water supplied from the Quill WTP and one or two wells.
+During peak use in the summer the water demand can jump to 24 million gallons per day.
+This rise in water demand, attributed to an increase in outside irrigation, as well as the slowing of the runoff from the mountains, increases groundwater use from the City wells and the regional interties during the summertime.